 - Local Currency Loans: Local currency loans are issued in the currency of the target country, where the project is being financed.
 They are riskier, given that they’ve added currency risk, but it is better for the borrowing country to issue debt in their own currency.

-- Multitranche Financing Facility (MFFs): Multitranche Financing products are used to finance large ongoing products that are carried out in phases.
+- Multitranche Financing Facility (MFFs): Multitranche Financing products are used to finance large ongoing projects that are carried out in phases.
 Investors with ADB are able to access multiple tranches.
 They can choose to invest in the tranches that meet their investment goals.

 Case Study: Solar Rooftop Investment Program – India